Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Abstract

-We show that LLMs can be utilized to generate proofs by induction for hardware verification and thereby replace some of the manual work done by Formal Verification engineers and deliver industrial value.

-We present a neurosymbolic approach that includes two prompting frameworks to generate candidate invariants, which are checked using a formal, symbolic tool.
+Large Language Models (LLMs) have shown potential for solving mathematical tasks.
+We show that LLMs can be utilized to generate proofs by induction for hardware verification and thereby replace some of the manual work done by Formal Verification engineers and deliver value to industry.
+We present a neurosymbolic approach that includes two prompting frameworks to generate candidate invariants, which are checked using a formal symbolic tool.
 Our results indicate that with sufficient reprompting, LLMs are able to generate inductive arguments for mid-size open-source RTL designs.
-For $87\%$ of our problem set, at least one of the prompt setups succeeded in producing a provably correct inductive argument.
+For $90\%$ of our problem set, at least one of the prompt setups succeeded in producing a provably correct inductive argument.